 The Director, IOD shall submit final internal audit and evaluation reports to the Director General with a copy to the IAOC and the External Auditor.
 Upon request, the External Auditor shall be provided with any supporting documentation of internal audit and evaluation reports.

 The Director, IOD shall publish internal audit and evaluation reports, as well as Management Implication Reports resulting from investigations, on the WIPO website within 30 days of their issuance.
 If required to protect security, safety or privacy, the Director, IOD may, at his/her discretion, withhold a report in its entirety or redact parts of it.
+However, Member States my request access to reports withheld or to the original version of reports redacted; such access shall be granted under condition of confidentiality at the offices of IOD.

+The Director, IOD shall submit final investigation reports to the Director General with a copy to the Director of the Human Resources Management Department.
+The External Auditor and the IAOC shall have access to investigation reports upon request.

-The Director, IOD shall submit final investigation reports to the Director General.
-For final investigation reports involving WIPO personnel at the Deputy Director General and Assistant Director General levels, the Director, IOD shall provide a copy of the report to the Chairs of the General Assembly and the Coordination Committee, with copies to the Chair of the IAOC and to the External Auditor.
-Final investigation reports concerning the Director General shall be submitted to the Chairs of the General Assembly and Coordination Committee for any action deemed appropriate, and copied to the IAOC, and to the External Auditor.
+The Director, IOD shall submit final investigation reports involving WIPO personnel at the Deputy Director General and Assistant Director General levels, to the Director General with copies to the Chairs of the General Assembly and of the Coordination Committee, the IAOC and the External Auditor.
+The Director General shall, at the earliest opportunity, inform the Chairs of the General Assembly and of the Coordination Committee as well as the IAOC and the External Auditor of the final disposition of the case and the reasons thereof.
+However, in case of termination, prior consultation of the Coordination Committee is required.

-( (

-(

-33. The External Auditor and the IAOC shall have access to investigation reports.
+Final investigation reports concerning the Director General shall be submitted to the Chairs of the General Assembly and of the Coordination Committee for appropriate action [by the General Assembly] with copies to the IAOC, the External Auditor and the Director, IOD.

+(a) If the investigation does not substantiate the allegations made, the Chair of the General Assembly shall, after consultation with the Chair of the Coordination Committee, request the Director, IOD to close the case.

+(b) If the investigation substantiates allegations of misconduct, the IAOC shall, at the earliest opportunity, inform Member States, through the Regional Group Coordinators, that such findings, conclusions and/or recommendations have been made. (c) The Chairs of the General Assembly and of the Coordination Committee [shall provide Member States with a redacted summary of the report’s findings, conclusions and recommendations and]

+[shall consult with Member States to review the investigation results and decide whether to initiate a disciplinary procedure]

+[shall convene a Special Committee, consisting of x members of the Coordination Committee/of the General Assembly, in order to review the investigation results and decide whether to initiate a disciplinary procedure]

+[shall convene the Coordination Committee in order to review the investigation results and decide whether to initiate a disciplinary procedure]

-All investigation reports, drafts, materials, findings, conclusions and recommendations are fully confidential, unless disclosure is authorized by the Director, IAOD or the Director General.
-In cases where investigation report findings and/or recommendations apply to the Director General, the IAOC shall, at the earliest opportunity, report to Member States that such findings and/or recommendations have been made
+Final investigation reports, drafts, materials, findings, conclusions and recommendations are fully confidential, unless disclosure is authorized by the Director, IOD or by the Director General.
+However, the Chair of the General Assembly may, in concurrence with the Chair of the Coordination Committee, authorize access for Member States, under condition of confidentiality, to final investigation reports concerning the Director General.

 For oversight matters of a minor or routine nature, which do not require formal reporting, the Director, IOD may issue communications to any concerned WIPO manager.